nautsio/workshop-docker-coreos-and-consul/markdown/Consul.md

 !SUB
 ## Consul introduction

-Consul "is a tool for discovering and configuring services in your infrastructure"
+Consul is a tool for discovering and configuring services in your infrastructure

 [_consul.io_](http://www.consul.io)